andresgongora/dotfiles-manager/README.md

 # Andy's dotfiles

+Dotfiles are how you personalize and configure your system.
+Be it your bashrc file where you write your favorite aliases or run scripts, or your program's user configuration.

+Instead of reconfiguring each of your machines independently, you could manually copy all dotfiles from one to another.
+Or...

+Or you could sync your dotfiles to github and use this simple script to link them in place.
+This way you also have get following benefits:

+- You have all your dotfiles in the same place instead of having them spread all over.
+The bootstrap script creates all needed symlinks in the correct places.
+- You have a backup of your dotfiles.
+- You can easily sync several machines with the same configuration.

 ## Fast installation

 To install and use my dotfiles, simply clone this repository anywhere you want and run the bootstrap